 This Saxon sword is based closely on an excavated sword held in the British Museum and recovered from a 6/7thC graveyard in Buckland, near Dover.
 Accession number 1108.124

 The original sword had a pattern welded blade with gilded silver hilt fittings.
-The reproduction has all the hilt components made separately and assembled as they should be.
+This reproduction has all the hilt components made separately and assembled as they should be.
 At this price the sword will be supplied with a mono steel blade.

 The sword can be supplied with a pattern welded blade from Owen Bush and you will find a separate listing for this on my swords page.
 T he hilt components can be either polished bronze or gold plated.

 Grip length – 88mm